dtipson/thenUse/README.md

 $('li').on('click', $(this).remove );
 ```

 Well, lots of reasons, lots of really interesting reasons that'll make you feel stupid when you try them and think about what happened.
-Let's think through some of those
+Let's think through some of those.

 ```
 $.Deferred().resolve().done( $('.thing').toggle );